Ollin Marriage & Family Therapy, Inc.

 At Ollin Therapy, our therapists are more than clinicians.
 We are cultural workers, ceremony holders, and community members committed to ancestral healingand present-day wellness.
 Each therapist brings their own lived experience and connection to Indigenous knowledge systems, whether through lineage, mentorship, or community practices.

 We support individuals navigating trauma, anxiety, and depression by integrating evidence-based mental health approaches with Indigenous ways of knowing.
-Trauma is understood not only as personal, but also as historical, intergenerational, and systemic — held in the body, spirit, family, and community.
+Trauma is understood not only as personal, but also as historical, intergenerational, and systemic held in the body, spirit, family, and community.

-We walk with integrity between worlds, bridging Western mental health and Indigenous worldviews.
-We believe that therapy is ceremony, and each session is an invitation to reconnect with your body, your story, and your original knowing.
+All work is offered ethically, collaboratively, and with cultural respect.
+We walk with integrity between worlds bridging Western mental health and Indigenous worldviews.
+We believe therapy is ceremony, and each session is an invitation to reconnect with your body, your story, and your original knowing.